timbru31/mms-stockshock/README.md

 ## Configuration & Usage

 Copy the `stores_example.toml` to `stores.toml` and configure your credentials.
+You can setup different categories (use the ID) to check, too.
-If desired, configure the webhook URL, too.
+If desired, configure the webhook URL(s), too.

 ### Slack/Discord notifications